HP Canada has a deal for you!

 “If an office goes paperless they will have to rely 100 per cent on that server and I would need to know if it will do its job,” Carmichael said.

-Dave Willis, vice-president, SMB solutions and partners for Microsoft Canada, also of Mississauga, said from a Microsoft point of view, it wanted to make it easier for partners to attach the software to the hardware.
-He added that in the past, HP focused on a smaller base of partners and the ROK program enables the three vendors to reach out to the small business segment with the local reseller.
+Dave Willis, vice-president of SMB solutions and partners for Microsoft Canada his company wants to make it easier for partners to attach the software to hardware.
+He added that in the past, HP focused on a smaller base of partners, but the ROK program enables the three vendors to reach out to the small business segment with the local reseller.